 Winemaker Chester Osborn lists three 'iconic' wines among the 50 or so wines in his portfolio and one of them, the Dead Arm Shiraz, is known worldwide.
 But it’s worth digging a bit deeper to find the truly iconic wines that have been included in the Scarce Earth project – a McLaren Vale initiative that encourages the release of single block Shiraz in order to learn more about the region.
 Each has its own unique flavour profile and personality.
 Only 15 wines from 10 wineries are included in the 2013 vintage and d’Arenberg has two of them.
-The 2013 Tyche’s Mustard Shiraz and 2013 The Amaranthine Shiraz – a fascinating insight into the geological influences of wine.
+The 2013 Tyche’s Mustard Shiraz and 2013 The Amaranthine Shiraz.

 The newly-built Cube in McLaren Vale is d'Arenberg Winery's new cellar door.